 To apply for Federal Direct Loans you must file the FAFSA.
 As a first-time federal direct loan borrower, you will need to sign a Master Promissory Note (MPN) and Complete Entrance Counseling which will provide information about terms of borrowing, interest accrual and repayment options These requirements can all be completed online.
 For all Federal Loans, you will also need to complete Exit Loan Counseling when you are no longer enrolled at least half-time.

 The Federal Perkins Loan is a federal loan program in which schools choose to participate.
-It offers low-interest federal student loans for undergraduate students demonstrating exceptional financial need.
+It offers low-interest federal student loans for undergraduate students demonstrating greater financial need.
 The Nursing Loan is available to undergraduate students enrolled in a nursing program who demonstrate exceptional financial need.

 UNE’s Perkins Loan and Nursing Loan funds are limited, and payments are ultimately made to UNE’s loan servicer.
 A separate Entrance Counseling process and Master Promissory Note need to be completed and will be sent to you via email if you are awarded these funds (the email will come from firstname.lastname@example.org).
 These loans are typically awarded early in the process so access to these funds is limited as the year progresses.

 This program is a competitive, merit-based, forgivable loan program for Maine students pursuing careers in teaching, including speech pathology and child development or childcare.
 The application is available in February on the FAME website and is due May 1st.